d12frosted/elpa-mirror/stable-melpa/comment-dwim-2-readme.txt

 If you always want to fully comment lines (Lisp modes included), add this to your configuration file:

-  (setq cd2/region-command 'cd2/comment-or-uncomment-lines)
+   (setopt comment-dwim-2-region-function
+    #'comment-dwim-2-comment-or-uncomment-lines)

 If you only want to comment the selected region (like `comment-dwim' does), add this:

-  (setq cd2/region-command 'cd2/comment-or-uncomment-region)
+   (setopt comment-dwim-2-region-function
+    #'comment-dwim-2-comment-or-uncomment-region)

 # Org-mode

-For org-mode, consider using `org-comment-dwim-2':

-  (define-key org-mode-map (kbd "M-;") 'org-comment-dwim-2)
+In `org-mode' code blocks, `comment-dwim-2' will work as expected.
+When editing regular `org-mode' content, it will fallback to `org-toggle-comment' instead.

 ## Behavior when command is repeated

 `comment-dwim-2' will by default try to kill any end-of-line comments when repeated.
 If you wish to reindent these comments instead, add this to your configuration file:

-  (setq comment-dwim-2--inline-comment-behavior 'reindent-comment)
+   (setopt comment-dwim-2-inline-comment-behavior 'reindent-comment)

 If you use this setting, you will still be able to kill comments by calling `comment-dwim-2' with a prefix argument.